JHSRobo/documentation/deployment.md

 The router page should look similar to this:
 ![Router Page Example](https://github.com/JHSRobo/documentation/blob/main/pictures/routerScreengrab.png "Don't mind the forced dark mode lmao")

-### Virtualization
-If you are following the above steps in a virtual machine, there are other steps you will have to take.
-1. Configure Virtual Machine settings:
-	* General -> Advanced -> Shared Clipboard: Bidirectional
-	* General -> Advanced -> Drag 'n' Drop: Bidirectional
-	* System -> Processors: At least 2
-	* Display -> Video Memory: 128 MB
-2. Go to Network, and configure Adapter 1 to be a Bridged adapter attached to your Wi-Fi device.
-Then, configure Adapter 2 to be a Bridged adapter attached to your Ethernet device.
-	* This will allow you to connect to a Rovotics Router
-3. Once you are inside Ubuntu, make the following changes:
-	* Navigate to Network settings, edit your network connection, and set your IP address to be manually assigned to 192.168.1.100
-	* Mount the VBoxGuestAdditions iso file that came in the directory where you installed virtualbox inside your Ubuntu environment.
-		* This will enable clipboard sharing and window resizing.
 ### Cameras
 1. Flash a micro-SD card using the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) with **Raspbian Bookworm Lite** (32-bit).
 	* Click the settings icon and adjust the settings